 Iraq’s political instability makes it one of the world’s most fragile contexts, creating an environment which is dangerous for children and leaves families displaced in camps.
 Thanks to supporters, we’re able to reach out to children like Raja when they’re at their most vulnerable.
 Helping them to heal and giving them real hope for the future.

-You can help vulnerable children like Raja by donating to Raw Hope.
+You can help vulnerable children like Raja by donating to World Vision.
 Your support will help displaced children and families to receive essential supplies and regain a sense of hope for the future.

 What is a Child Friendly Space?